FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/due-diligence-authentication-vendors.md

 1. Introducing an authentication service in your architecture can lead to latency issues.
 Sign-ins will have to go through the authentication provider's data center before a user can start interacting with your features.
 This extra round trip can be costly unless the service is hosted on premise or in the same Availability Zones as your cloud provider.
 1. How is maintenance handled and communicated?
 If your business is global, local maintenance can impact clients globally.
 If your  business is global, you need a vendor who can support your services in different time zones.
 Vendor maintenance needs to be communicated to all impacted teams across the globe, and you have to make sure you know who exactly is responsible for that maintenance and releasing communication.
 Ensure your vendor communicates clearly and directly.

-## Engineering Implementation
+## Engineering effort to implement authentication

-Authentication is a simple concept but a costly and complex infrastructure, which is exactly why [AaaS is on the rise](https://www.globenewswire.com/news-release/2020/05/09/2030657/0/en/Global-Authentication-Services-Industry.html#:~:text=Authentication%20Services%20market%20worldwide%20is,to%20grow%20at%20over%2020.).
+Authentication is a simple concept but has costly and complex infrastructure, which is exactly why [AaaS is on the rise](https://www.globenewswire.com/news-release/2020/05/09/2030657/0/en/Global-Authentication-Services-Industry.html#:~:text=Authentication%20Services%20market%20worldwide%20is,to%20grow%20at%20over%2020.).
 Outsourcing critical pieces of software development can help engineering teams deliver high-impact features without losing velocity.

 Authentication providers need to keep this in mind while selling you on their service.
 If implementation is not straightforward, then it's not as beneficial.
 Here are some ways to ensure the process of AaaS implementation doesn't cost you market velocity: